Privacy Violations

-Privacy-protection laws set forth strict procedures that employers must follow when examining your background.
-These laws protect employees against an arbitrary intrusion into their privacy, family, home, correspondence, and reputation.
+The California Privacy Protection Act sets forth strict laws and procedures that employers must follow when examining your background.
+These laws protect employees against privacy violations and arbitrary intrusions into their privacy, family, home, correspondence, and reputation.

 • Your employer required a credit check at the beginning of your employment (or any time thereafter)